serras/poke-fun/guide/intro.md

 The `tcg` module gives access to cards and their information.

 - The `tcg.kt` file defines a set of types that represent the information in cards, including their name, identifier, category, and type.
-We shall delve on these types in the [_What is (in) a deck_](./adt.md) section.
+We shall delve into these types in the [_What is (in) a deck_](./adt.md) section.
 - Basic validation is implemented in `validation.kt`.
 In the [_Validation_](./validation.md) section we'll improve this functionality.

 ## General design